 Environmental Resource No Action Alternative Proposed Action Alternative Acoustic Environment The noise condition would remain the same as the existing condition resulting in no direct or indirect impacts to acoustic environment.
 Construction and decommissioning activities would result in short-term, minor noise.
 Operational activities would result in negligible long-term noise impacts.
 Biological Resources Vegetation, wetland and riparian resources would remain as they are at the present time.
 Wildlife utilization of the agricultural fields would continue.
 Indirect impacts to fisheries and aquatic resources could result due to the continuing use of the area as agricultural land.
 No impacts to special status species would be expected to occur.
 There would be some localized clearing along fence-lines and small wooded areas.
 Larger forested areas that are within the fenced areas would be avoided.
 Once the solar panels and associated facilities have been installed, the surrounding area would be seeded with an appropriate herbaceous seed mix of native species.
-No permanent wetland impacts are anticipated.
+No permanent wetland impacts are anticipated with potential indirect long-term beneficial impact during operation.
 Ten wetlands would be temporarily impacted during construction.
 Impacts during facility decommissioning would be similar to those during construction.
 There would be no significant direct or indirect impacts to riparian areas or floodplains from construction, operation or decommissioning.
 Direct impacts on wildlife would be minor.
 Impacts on fisheries and aquatic resources are expected to be minor given the relatively small extent, size, and number of the waterways potentially affected.
-Impacts would primarily result from construction and decommissioning activities.
-Adverse impacts during operation of the solar facility would not be expected.
-Impacts from decommissioning are expected to be similar to those from construction activities.
+Impacts would primarily result from construction and decommissioning are expected to be similar to those from decommissioning are expected to be similar to those from decommissioning are expected to be similar to those from construction activities.
 Construction, operation, and decommissioning may directly or indirectly affect special status species, if present in the Project area.
 Adverse effects are expected to be undetectable, not measurable, or extremely unlikely to occur, and implementation of the Proposed Action would not jeopardize the continued existence of these species.
 Designated critical habitats would not be impacted.
-Land Resources No impacts would be anticipated as the site would be expected to continue to be utilized for agriculture.
-There would be an overall minor, direct, long-term adverse impact on land use.
+Land Resources No impacts would be anticipated as the site would be expected to continue to be utilized for agriculture. • There would be an overall minor, direct, long-term adverse impact on land use.
 Decommissioning could allow the majority of the Project site to be returned to agricultural or other uses.